Boston Research Coordinators

 CLINICAL RESEARCH COORDINATOR I

-Isabela joined the Multicultural Alzheimer’s Prevention Program as a Clinical Research Coordinator in December of 2023.
-She received her Bachelor of Arts in Neuroscience and minor in Nutrition and Health Promotion from the University of Southern California in 2023, where sh e was a research assistant for the Braskie Research Group at the USC Neuroimaging and Informatics Institute.
+Isabela began working with the MAPP Lab in December 2023 as a Clinical Research Coordinator and currently contributes part-time, assisting with MRI acquisition and data analysis.
+She received her Bachelor of Arts in Neuroscience and minor in Nutrition and Health Promotion from the University of Southern California in 2023, where she was a research assistant for the Braskie Research Group at the USC Neuroimaging and Informatics Institute.
 She is interested in determining preclinical biomarkers of Alzheimer’s Disease and examining neuroimaging data.
 In her free time, Isabela enjoys spending time with family, hiking with her dog, trying new recipes, and reading with her cats.

 Lusiana Martínez, BS